tc39/notes/es7/2015-09/sept-22.md

 (http://www.theregister.co.uk/2015/04/21/cache_creeps_can_spy_on_web_histories_for_80_of_net_users/) / http://arxiv.org/pdf/1502.07373v2.pdf

-LH: the resolution of performance.now has been reduced to help prevent the caching attack
+LHN: the resolution of performance.now has been reduced to help prevent the caching attack

 DD: not concerned about the paternalistic argument, rather the actual security concerns?